Skip to main content

 # Terminal 2: Test from anywhere

 The tunneled agent is still your local process.
-If the process stops, the tunnel is no longer useful because there is nothing listening behind it.
+If python my_agent.py stops, the public URL keeps resolving for a moment but returns 404 — there’s nothing behind it.

 Test your agent without deploying it.
 The agent runs on your machine, but the public URL makes it reachable for quick external checks.

-Use the tunnel when an external service needs to call back into your local agent during development.
+Let an external service call back into your local agent during development.
+Pin a custom subdomain so the upstream URL doesn’t change every restart.

-Share the public URL with someone else so they can hit the agent without asking you to deploy it first.
+Share the public URL so someone else can hit the agent without you having to deploy it first.
+Combine with auth if the agent handles anything sensitive.

 Limits And Troubleshooting